scerioli/Global-Preferences-Survey/Article/Article.md

 - There are missing data also in the other sources that the authors quote.
 So a quick search for the missing countries of the WEF report of 2015, shows us that these countries can’t be found in the report of 2006 either.

-These two unclear points, even though in our understanding not crucial for the replication of the analysis, are not desirable, but couldn't be further clarified with the authors. *[Try to ping again the authors]*
+These two unclear points, even though in our understanding not crucial for the replication of the analysis, are not desirable, but couldn't be further clarified with the authors.

-The problem of missing data for a given countries often does not influence much the overall trends of found correlations, however, very relevant if one would to see the implecations of the study with respect to one cirtain coutry of interest.
+The problem of missing data for a given countries often does not influence much the overall trends of found correlations, however, very relevant if one would to see the implications of the study with respect to one certain country of interest.

 ## Data Analysis